Bryan Fairfax, 8th Lord Fairfax of Cameron: Peerage

 Fairfax did not pursue his peerage until 1798, while on a business trip to England.
 The previous Lord Fairfax, his cousin Robert, had died in 1793.
 After his death in 1802, his widow sued his executor, but the Supreme Court found for the executor in 1809.
 His son Thomas Fairfax became the 9th Lord Fairfax of Cameron.

 Career and land holdings

 In 1740, he was deeded 3400 acre, and 1741 was deeded 232 acre, at Little Run or Hunger Run.

-In 1754, Bryan Fairfax clerked for his brother-in-law, John Carlyle (1720–1780), in Alexandria, Virginia, and was appointed as a deputy clerk for Fairfax County.
+In 1754, Bryan Fairfax clerked for his brother-in-law, John Carlyle (1720–1780), in Alexandria, Virginia, and was appointed as a deputy clerk for Fairfax County, Virginia.
 Bryan Fairfax served as a lieutenant in George Washington's militia regiment, in George Mercer's company early in the French and Indian War, but he resigned his commission in 1756.
 He later served as a justice for Fairfax County at the same time as Washington.
 Fairfax was an avid foxhunter, and he and Washington often rode together.